11 Top Things to Do In Seville You Can’t Miss

-The Mosque-Cathedral of Córdoba and the Alcázar of Córdoba are two of this city’s most famous treasures. the Mosque-Cathedral includes design elements from Christian and Muslim culture and it’s impressive. and the Alcázar, or fortress, is stunning, with its incredible city views and beautiful gardens.
+The Mosque-Cathedral of Córdoba and the Alcázar of Córdoba are two of this city’s most famous treasures.
+The Mosque-Cathedral includes design elements from Christian and Muslim cultures, and it’s impressive.
+And the Alcázar, or fortress, is stunning, with its incredible city views and beautiful gardens.

 Other Day Trips from Seville

 If you have more time and want to explore a bit more outside of Seville, there are a lot of great options for you.
 Here are some that I found look interesting.

 Depending on where you are leaving to go to Seville, you may fly into the Seville International Airport.
 If you’re already in Europe, taking a train may be a good and economical way to head to the city.
 This is particularly so from other destinations in Spain, like Madrid and Barcelona.

 The Seville Airport (SVQ) is an international airport serving the western parts of southern Spain.
 It handles around 8 million travelers annually and is the sixth busiest airport in Spain.